Shoutouts & Mentions

-LinkedIn User Generated Content for Code & Coffee company page
+4. LinkedIn User-generated Content for Code & Coffee (Current)

 C&C attendees and volunteers organically create User Generated Content (tagging @Code & Coffee) weekly with self-taken pictures or shoutouts from the weekend events.

-The C&C community generates a consistent stream of high-value Word of Mouth content, growing at 100+ followers per month and creating compounding exponential growth network effects.
+The C&C community generates a consistent stream of high-value User Generated content, growing at 200+ followers per month and creating compounding exponential growth network effects.